babygang-c64/BygShellV2/README.md

-CTRL-K-A   : go to the start of current logical screen line CTRL-K-E   : go to the end of the current logical screen line CTRL-K-C   : copy to clipboard from cursor position to start of logical line CTRL-K-DEL : delete from cursor position to end of line CTRL-K-D   : copy whole current line to clipboard CTRL-K-V   : paste from clipboard
+CTRL-K-A   : go to the start of current logical screen line CTRL-K-E   : go to the end of the current logical screen line CTRL-K-C   : copy to clipboard from cursor position to start of logical line CTRL-K-D   : copy whole current line to clipboard CTRL-K-V   : paste from clipboard
+CTRL-K-DEL : delete from cursor position to end of line
+CTRL-K-HOME: delete all lines except current physical one
 ```

 You can view the current clipboard content using the ENV command